khulnasoft/integrations-core/consul/README.md

     }
     ```

-2. Update the [Datadog Agent main configuration file][8] `datadog.yaml` by adding the following configs to ensure metrics are tagged correctly:
+2. Update the [Khulnasoft Agent main configuration file][8] `khulnasoft.yaml` by adding the following configs to ensure metrics are tagged correctly:

    ```yaml
    # dogstatsd_mapper_cache_size: 1000  # default to 1000